Scholars Program: Hands-on History for Teens

 Historians and Art Historians regularly come to the New-York Historical Society to conduct research.
 This August, the Summer Scholars will have the chance to do the same!
-High school students from the New York City metropolitan area are invited to spend six morning sessions researching, writing, and creating educational materials about locations of literary significance throughout Manhattan.
-The history behind these locations will be the catalyst for in-depth investigations within the New-York Historical Society’s Library.
+High school students from the New York City metropolitan area are invited to spend eight sessions researching, writing, and creating educational materials about locations of literary significance throughout Manhattan.
+The history behind these locations will be the catalyst for in-depth investigations within the research library of the New-York Historical Society.